akolinski/vue-semaphore-heroku/README.md

 yarn serve
 ```

 When running the ```vue create``` command you will have to select you presets.
-Pick what you want.
-I set my preset up with Babel router, CSS Pre-processors, Linter / Formatter and Unit testing.
+I set my presets up with Babel router, CSS Pre-processors, Linter / Formatter and Unit testing.
 Select Sass/SCSS with node-sass.
 Select ESLint with error prevention only.
 Select Lint and fix on commit.
 Select Mocha + Chai.

 ```
 cd <name_of_project>